A simple definition of strabismus-strabismus is a misalignment of the eyes.

 In most cases, strabismus can be treated effectively.
 The goal of treatment is to preserve or restore vision.
-Whether it can be completely corrected, restoring both the appearance of the eyes and their vision, depends on its cause and how long it was not treated.
+Whether it can be corrected entirely, restoring both the appearance of the eyes and their vision, depends on its cause and how long it was not treated.

-Most people with strabismus who are treated early (before age 6) have an excellent prognosis.
+Most people with strabismus treated early (before age 6) have an excellent prognosis.
 Strabismus in adults can also be treated effectively.

 However, there are cases where the alignment of the eye after treatment is not perfect or returns to misalignment over time.
 Some people also do not regain full vision even with treatment.